Dave Brubeck made jazz cool

-As the lyric quoted above suggests, Brubeck was an icon of the 1960s, more specifically the early ’60s of Kennedy and jet travel and stereo sound, when it was briefly hip to be young and cosmopolitan.
-Call it white, call it West Coast, call it modern—Brubeck’s jazz for us was about opening up to the world at a time when black jazz was beginning to close up on itself.
+As the lyric quoted above suggests, Brubeck was an icon of the 1960s for those of us lived them, more specifically the early ’60s of Kennedy and jet travel and stereo sound when it was briefly hip to be young and cosmopolitan.
+Call it West Coast, call it modern—Brubeck’s jazz for us was about opening up to the world at a time when black jazz was beginning to close up on itself.

 There is some truth to the sneer that Brubeck made jazz safe for white college boys.
 (Those college boys, all growed up, seemed to have written every encomium I read about him.)
 Jazz is expressive of the subculture of those who play it, as two minutes of listening to any Latino jazz player will make clear.
 Whites did the same, and the subculture they were both adapting to and creating in the 1950s was celebrated and, to some extent, created by the original Playboy magazine.

 Oddly, given the role that the magazine played in marketing it, the mostly West Coast jazz of the period was jazz without sex and without danger.
 Dressed in suits and having the stage manner of accountants at an audit, the Brubeck band was one of the first to present jazz as if it really was what so many critics said it was, which is America’s classical music.